apache/spark/docs/sql-programming-guide.md

 * `nanValue (default NaN)`: sets the string representation of a non-number" value.
 * `positiveInf (default Inf)`: sets the string representation of a positive infinity value.
 * `negativeInf (default -Inf)`: sets the string representation of a negative infinity value.
-* `dateFormat (default yyyy-MM-dd)`: sets the string that indicates a date format.
-Custom date formats follow the formats at java.text.SimpleDateFormat.
+* `dateFormat (default yyyy-MM-dd)`: Custom date formats follow the formats at java.text.SimpleDateFormat.
 This applies to date type.
 * `timestampFormat (default yyyy-MM-dd'T'HH:mm:ss.SSSXXX)`: sets the string that indicates a timestamp format.
 Custom date formats follow the formats at java.text.SimpleDateFormat.
 This applies to timestamp type.
 * `maxColumns (default 20480): defines a hard limit of how many columns a record can have.
 * `maxCharsPerColumn (default -1)`: defines the maximum number of characters allowed for any given value being read.
 By default, it is -1 meaning unlimited length